Skip to content

 Actual:

 Both home and visiting disabled supporters have access to toilets in the Arthur Wait Stand where there is a RADAR automatic toilet entry system in place.
 There is a spare key with the Disability Liaison Steward who is on hand to assist you if needed.
-Ambulant accessible toliets can be found across the stadium.
+Ambulant accessible toilets can be found across the stadium.
 The club also provide a full sized accessible changing room and a second smaller accessible changing room.

 Audio commentary